ropensci/roweb3/content/blog/2025-11-07-github-and-away/index.md

 {{< figure src = "codeberg-new-migration.png" alt = "" class = "pull-left" caption = "Codeberg new repository migration button.">}}

-That will then open up the following grid of options from where you want to mirror your repository:
+That will then open up the following grid of options from where you want to migrate your repository:

 ![](codeberg-migration-options.png)